-It’s difficult to grasp someone’s attention in an already busy world.
+It’s challenging to grasp someone’s attention in an already busy world.
 So, write your script accordingly.

-- 15-60 seconds: ideal for everyday product videos; depicting a feature and new brand launches.
+- 15-60 seconds: Ideal for everyday product videos; depicting a feature and new brand launches.

 - 1-3 minutes: to show explicit details.
 Perfect for videos with a longer narrative.

-- 3-5 minutes: established brands are recommended to use this format.
+- 3-5 minutes: Established brands are recommended to use this format.
 If you want to showcase your brand’s message to its fullest, use this format.

-- Ideal word count.
-In terms of scripts, 130-150 words per minute are recommended.
+- Ideal word count: In terms of scripts, 130-150 words per minute are recommended.

-- Read time: before going through the production process, make sure that you’re aware of the read time.
-To figure out the length of your script, click here.
+- Read time: Before going through the production process, make sure you know the read time.

 While writing blogs, articles, or any editorial – creative artists often overlook the importance of ‘audio’.